Dependence of decoherence-assisted classicality on the ways a system is partitioned into subsystems: Introduction

 At a very large time scale $T$ one expects that the system thermalizes, which means, roughly speaking, that $\densS(t)$ approaches an equilibrium density matrix which depends only on some coarse-grained properties of the bath state, but not on the initial state of the system.
 We refer to the effort to justify this intuitive statement from the first principles of quantum theory as a {\it quantum thermalization program}.
 In the past decade a considerable progress was made in this direction (see e.g. \cite{tasaki1998quantum,popescu2006entanglement,goldstein2006canonical,reimann2008foundation,linden2009quantum}; a profound list of references can be found in \cite{gogolin2010pure}).

-From a formal point of view, resolution into subsystems (partitioning) is described by a {\it tensor product structure} (TPS) over the state space $\cH$: \be \cH=\cS\otimes\cB. \ee Zanardi pointed out that any state space $\cH$ with a non-prime dimension supports infinitely many TPS and that this simple mathematical fact (which we refer to as {\it partitioning relativity}) has profound consequences to quantum physics \cite{zanardi2001virtual}.
+From a formal point of view, resolution into subsystems (partitioning) is described by a {\it tensor product structure} (TPS) over the state space $\cH$: \be \cH=\cS\otimes\cB. \ee Zanardi pointed out that any state space $\cH$ with a nonprime dimension supports infinitely many TPS and that this simple mathematical fact (which is referred to as {\it partitioning relativity}) has profound consequences to quantum physics \cite{zanardi2001virtual}.
 In particular, he argued that a notion of entanglement is relativized: for any state which is entangled with respect to some TPS one can find another TPS in which this state is factorized.

 The goal of the present paper is to show that an analogous conclusion is valid both for decoherence and for thermalization: for every closed quantum system with a state space $\cH$ and a Hamiltonian $H$ there exists a TPS in which decoherence and thermalization are absent.
 This will be proven by explicitly constructing such a TPS.
+It should be emphasized that it is decoherence, not thermalization, which is of principal interest for us.
+However we start from thermalization (which is a simpler issue) in order to introduce several important notions to be used when discussing the decoherence.
+Our results on thermalization are closely related to findings of ref. \cite{gogolin2011absence}.

 The ambiguity in resolving a closed system into subsystems was previously realized to be an important conceptual problem for the decoherence program \cite{zurek1998decoherence,omnes2002decoherence}.
 The present result sharpens this conclusion to the extreme.